Bayesian Analysis for Over-parameterized Linear Model via Effective Spectra: Conclusion

 \subsection{Modern Over-Parameterized Theory}

 Our method enhances the utility of over-parameterized models from two perspectives: uncertainty evaluation and assumption relaxation.
 In high-dimensional linear regression, a phenomenon known as the benign overfitting of the minimum norm interpolator is observed.
-This interpolator is defined as the estimator with the smallest norm among the quantities that make the quadratic loss zero.
-In our approach, analogously, the likelihood function controls the quadratic loss, and the prior distribution controls the norm, resulting in posterior contractions to the true parameters.
-This enables the uncertainty quantification of the over-parameterized inference.
-Furthermore, we contribute to overcoming the sub-Gaussianity restriction of covariates, which was imposed by earlier studies \citep{bartlett2020benign,tsigler2020benign,koehler2021uniform}.
-Although random variables with thin tails are more likely to achieve posterior contraction (benign overfitting), we prove that heavier-tailed distributions can accomplish this goal.
+This interpolator is defined as the estimator with the smallest norm among the solutions that make the quadratic loss zero.
+Analogously, in our approach, the likelihood function controls the quadratic loss, and the prior distribution controls the norm, resulting in posterior contractions to the true parameters.
+This enables the uncertainty quantification for the over-parameterized inference.
+Furthermore, we contribute to overcoming the sub-Gaussianity restriction on covariates, which was imposed by earlier studies \citep{bartlett2020benign,tsigler2020benign,koehler2021uniform}.
+Although random variables with thin tails are more likely to achieve posterior contraction (benign overfitting), we prove that heavier-tailed distributions can also lead to posterior contraction.
 However, the contraction rate may be slow in certain settings, which is a concern.
 This issue is left for future studies and may be addressed using different proof strategies.